JiaxinBeatrice/Introduction-to-Programming/README.md

 # Introduction-to-Programming
 final project of the course
-Since we use toolbox from the teacher, I only upload main.c
+Since we use toolbox from the teacher, I only upload "main.c".

 ## 開場動畫
 ![](demoGraph/openAni.PNG "open animation")